jimmoffitt/developer_advocate.blog/ActivityDatabases.md

 *How can I protect myself from later realizing that there are key metadata that I haven't been storing?*

+When you design your database schema you are explicitly saving selected data, and anything not selected is ignored and not available for future use.
+Given this, it pays to carefully identify what data you need the first time.

 When working with Twitter data for some [flood-related blog posts](http://blog.gnip.com/tweeting-in-the-rain/) I was not originally storing follower counts in its own field.
 Later I wanted to study how follower counts for public agencies increased during and after flood events.
 Luckily, I had two options to provide that opportunity.

 First, I was working with [Historical PowerTrack](http://support.gnip.com/apis/historical_api/) data and I had saved the time-series data files that that product generates.
 It is considered a best-practice to store the complete 'raw' data.
 Complete JSON payloads can be inserted into a NoSQL system, such as MongoDB, or as flat-files.
 Doing this provides a redundant datastore in case you have database problems.
 Also, assuming you are not storing every metadata attribute, this provides an 'insurance policy' against discovering that there is metadata needed for analysis that have not been part of your database schema.